 Detailed analytics for content performance tracking

-Powerful reporting and analytics features
+✅ Powerful reporting

 7. Guru